Abdalla-Eldoumani/asmaa/README.md

 ---

-*"He is Allah, the Creator, the Inventor, the Fashioner; to Him belong the best names."* - Quran 59:24
+*"He is Allah: the Creator, the Inventor, the Shaper.
+He ˹alone˺ has the Most Beautiful Names."* - Quran 59:24